seangloverinc/seangloverinc.github.io/index.md

 Scala Architect, Data Engineer, Tech Community Organizer
 </p>
 <p>
 I am an architect, engineer, teacher and mentor.
-I'm a Principal Software Engineer at <a href="http://www.lightbend.com">Lightbend</a> (formerly Typesafe), currently working on the <a href="https://www.lightbend.com/fast-data-platform">Fast Data Platform</a> team where I specialize in <a href="https://kafka.apache.org/">Apache Kafka</a> and its ecosystem.
-The Fast Data Platform team is building the next generation big data platform distribution with a focus on stream processors, machine learning, application development user experience and operations ease of use.
+I'm a Principal Software Engineer at <a href="http://www.lightbend.com">Lightbend</a> (formerly Typesafe), currently working on the <a href="https://www.lightbend.com/fast-data-platform">Lightbend Platform and Pipelines</a> teams.
+I'm an Open Source Software contributor currently specializing in <a href="https://kafka.apache.org/">Apache Kafka</a> and its ecosystem.
 </p>
 <p>
 I'm the organizer of the <a href="http://www.meetup.com/scalator/">Scala Toronto (scalator)</a> meetup.
 Join us for regular meetups about the <a href="http://www.scala-lang.org/">Scala programming language</a> and to hang out with Toronto's Scala hackers.
 </p>
 <p>
 My current specialization is in building Streaming Data Platforms and Distributed Systems using technologies such as Scala, Spark, Kafka, and Akka.
-I contribute to a variety of open source projects in this page.
 See my <a href="https://github.com/seglo/">GitHub</a> for more details.
-I've been invited to <a href="/talks/">speak</a> at a variety of Software Development and Big Data conferences around the world including Strata, Reactive Conf, DataEngConf, and Scale By the Bay.
+I've been invited to <a href="/talks/">speak</a> at a variety of Software Development and Big Data conferences around the world including Kafka Summit, Strata, Reactive Conf, DataEngConf, and Scale By the Bay.
 </p>
 <p>
 I'm the author of the node.js <a href="https://github.com/seglo/connect-prism">connect-prism</a> and <a href="https://github.com/seglo/grunt-connect-prism">grunt-connect-prism</a> libraries.
 Use prism to record, mock, and proxy HTTP traffic as middleware with the connect middleware framework.